Agent

 Dataset

-• Dataset is a collection of JSON data that actions can use, the most important dataset is the tool input test dataset, which is the data that used to run the tool everything you run tool from tool builder UI, think about input dataset as the test case for your tool, it should cover all possible scenarios that your tool will face in production.
+• Dataset is a collection of JSON data that actions can use, the most important dataset is the agent input test dataset, which is the data that used to run the agent everything you run agent from agent builder UI, think about input dataset as the test case for your agent, it should cover all possible scenarios that your agent will face in production.

 LLM is naturally unpredictable, it's hard to predict what LLM will do in a specific scenario.
-The typical lifecycle of a tool is:
+The typical lifecycle of a agent is:

-1. Define test dataset, this is the data that you will use to test your tool, it should cover all possible scenarios that your tool will face in production.
+1. Define test dataset, this is the data that you will use to test your agent, it should cover all possible scenarios that your agent will face in production.

-2. Design your tool.
+2. Design your agent.
 This is the process of creating a sequence of actions that LLM will execute.

-3. Run to test your tool, this is the process of running your tool with the test dataset, and see if the result is as expected.
+3. Run to test your agent, this is the process of running your agent with the test dataset, and see if the result is as expected.

 4. Loop previous steps until you are satisfied with the result.

-5. Deploy your tool to production.
-This is the process of making your tool available to end users.
+5. Deploy your agent to production.
+This is the process of making your agent available to end users.

 Action Chain